idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 ##### 26. View the images in the `images` directory

-`quick_tclean.py` creates quick-look images (i.e. with no selfcal, w-projection, threadholding, no-multiscale, etc) with robust weighting 0, for all fields specified in the config file, creating 512x512 images of the calibrator fields, and 2048x2048 images of the target field(s), both with 2 arcsec pixel sizes.
+`quick_tclean.py` creates quick-look images (i.e. with no selfcal, w-projection, thresholding, no multiscale, etc) with robust weighting 0, for all fields specified in the config file, creating 512x512 images of the calibrator fields, and 2048x2048 images of the target field(s), both with 2 arcsec pixel sizes.
 For data with > 100 MHz bandwidth, two taylor terms are used, otherwise the 'clark' deconvolver is used.

 You can view the images by connecting to a fat node (e.g. `racetrack.idia.ac.za` - also ensure X-forwarding is enabled) and launching ds9 or CASA viewer, respectively with the syntax (replace `/scratch/users/your_username/tutorial` below):

 ```
-singularity exec /data/exp_soft/containers/sourcefinding_py3.simg ds9 /scratch/users/your_username/tutorial/images/*fits
+singularity exec /idia/software/containers/sourcefinding_py3.simg ds9 /scratch/users/your_username/tutorial/images/*fits
-singularity exec /data/exp_soft/pipelines/casameer-5.4.1.xvfb.simg casa --nologger --log2term -c "viewer(infile='/scratch/users/your_username/tutorial/images/1491550051_DEEP_2_off.im.image.tt0/'); raw_input()"
+singularity exec /idia/software/pipelines/casameer-5.4.1.xvfb.simg casa --nologger --log2term -c "viewer(infile='/scratch/users/your_username/tutorial/images/1491550051_DEEP_2_off.im.image.tt0/'); raw_input()"
 ```

 Here's what your images of the flux calibrator (`1934-638`) and target (`DEEP_2_off`) should look like.